timokoch/dumux-braindiffusion-miniapp/README.md

 The script takes care of this but if you are manually cloning the dependencies make sure to use that branch.

-After that folder structure will look like this:
+After that folder structure should look like this:

 ```
 dumux